Typhoon Yutu: Meteorological history

-Moving away from the Philippines, Yutu re-consolidated from improved banding over the northern flank, but weakened into a tropical storm at 18:00 UTC, according to the JTWC.
-Rainbands were limited to the north and south quadrants of the storm during October 31.
-At 06:00 UTC, the JMA downgraded Yutu to a tropical storm.
+Moving away from the Philippines, Yutu re-consolidated from improved northern banding, but weakened into a tropical storm at 18:00 UTC, according to the JTWC.
+At 06:00 UTC of October 31, the JMA downgraded Yutu to a tropical storm.
 Meanwhile, the storm left the PAR at 08:00 UTC.
-Exhibiting a partially exposed center, Yutu turned northwestward along the subtropical ridge.
-Regardless, the system stockpiled convection over its southern quadrant.
-Moreover, moderate wind shear was subdued by strong poleward outflow, making conditions favorable for intensification.
+Exhibiting a partially-exposed center, Yutu turned northwestward, stockpiling convection over its southern quadrant.
+Moreover, moderate wind shear was subdued by strong poleward outflow, making conditions favorable for intensification again.
 By November 1, Yutu had briefly strengthened to near typhoon-force winds of 60 kn, according to the JTWC.
-However, Yutu began experiencing moderate to high wind shear turning northward, limiting outflow and displacing deep convection to the northeast of the poorly defined center.
+However, Yutu began experiencing moderate to high wind shear turning northward, limiting outflow and displacing deep convection to the northeast of the poorly-defined center.
 By November 2, the JMA reported that Yutu had weakened into a tropical depression at 06:00 UTC; the JTWC followed suit in downgrading the system six hours later.
-After the storm had lost all of its convection from unfavorable wind shear while 155 nmi southeast of Hong Kong, the JTWC reported that Yutu had degenerated into a tropical disturbance at 18:00 UTC, whereas the JMA continued monitoring the system until it had dissipated on November 3 at 06:00 UTC.
+After the storm had lost all of its convection from unfavorable wind shear 155 nmi southeast of Hong Kong, the JTWC reported that Yutu had degenerated into a tropical disturbance at 18:00 UTC, whereas the JMA continued monitoring the system until it had dissipated on November 3 at 06:00 UTC.